pixelomer/RemoteViewFun/README.md

 %end
 ```

 This still didn't work.
 However, this time I got a different error about an interrupted connection.
-Progress?
+Progress!

 ## Checking out MailCompositionService

 MailCompositionService is an application that hosts the content for `MFMailComposeViewController`.
-I copied that app from my phone to my computer for disassembly.
-It's a small binary, and decompilation took a few seconds.
+I copied this app to my computer for disassembly.
+It's a small binary and decompilation took a few seconds.
 Apparently, a class-dump would've been enough though.
 While looking at the methods, I immediately noticed `+_exportedInterface` and `+_remoteViewControllerInterface`.

 ![Ghidra Screenshot](images/ghidra.png)